python/mypy/docs/source/cheat_sheet_py3.rst

 ==================================

 This document is a quick cheat sheet showing how the `PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_ type language represents various common types in Python 3.
-Up to the last section, the syntax is valid on all versions of Python 3.
-See the last section for more on variable annotation syntax.
+Unless otherwise noted, the syntax is valid on all versions of Python 3.

 .. note::